 The Company provides retirement benefits to employees under separate final-pay noncontributory pension plans for salaried and hourly employees (excluding those employees covered by a union-sponsored plan), who meet service and age requirements.
 Benefits are based principally on length of service and earnings patterns during the five years preceding retirement.
 Pension expense and pension liability recorded by the Company is based upon an annual actuarial estimate provided by a third party administrator.
 Factors included in estimates of current year pension expense and pension liability at the balance sheet date include estimated future service period of employees, estimated future pay of employees, estimated future retirement ages of employees, and the projected time period of pension benefit payments.
 Two of the most significant assumptions used to calculate future pension obligations are the discount rate applied to pension liability and the expected rate of return on pension plan assets.
 These assumptions and estimates are subject to the risk of change over time, and each factor has inherent uncertainties which neither the actuary nor the Company is able to control or to predict with certainty.
-See Note 12 of Notes to Consolidated Financial Statements for summaries of pension plans.
+See Note 13 of Notes to Consolidated Financial Statements for summaries of pension plans.

 The discount rate applied to the Company's pension liability is the interest rate used to calculate the present value of the pension benefit obligation.
-The discount rate is based on the yield of long-term corporate fixed income securities at the measurement date of October 1 in the year of calculation.
-The Company considered the Moody's Index (6.03% as of October 1, 2007) as well as the Lehman AA Index (6.06% as of October 1, 2007), which combined to average 6.058% as of October 1, 2007.
-With estimated liability payment streams under the plans being 30 to 40 years out and no bonds available with maturity dates that far into the future, but with the yield curve historically flat, the Company believes it is appropriate to reference from the Citigroup and Lehman bond rates.
-The weighted average discount rate was 6.00% and 5.75% at October 1, 2007 and 2006, respectively.
-The net periodic benefit cost for fiscal 2008 would increase by approximately \$0.7 million if the discount rate was 0.5% lower at 5.50%.
-The net periodic benefit cost for fiscal 2008 would decrease by approximately \$0.5 million if the discount rate was 0.5% higher at 6.50%.
+The weighted average discount rate was 6.10% and 6.00% at January 3, 2009 and October 1, 2007, respectively.
+The net periodic benefit cost for fiscal 2009 would increase by approximately \$0.7 million if the discount rate was 0.5% lower at 5.60%.
+The net periodic benefit cost for fiscal 2009 would decrease by approximately \$0.7 million if the discount rate was 0.5% higher at 6.60%.

 The expected rate of return on the Company's pension plan assets is the interest rate used to calculate future returns on investment of the plan assets.
 The expected return on plan assets is a long-term assumption whose accuracy can only be assessed over a long period of time.
-The weighted average expected return on pension plan assets was 8.25% and 8.38% for Fiscal 2007 and Fiscal 2006, respectively.
+The weighted average expected return on pension plan assets was 8.10% and 8.25% for Fiscal 2008 and Fiscal 2007, respectively.
+During 2008, the Company's actual return on pension plan assets was a loss of \$22.9 million or approximately 28% of pension plan assets due to the recent decline in global financial markets.
+Although, the Company's plan returns were negative the actual returns exceeded returns of the broader S&P 500 Index's performance for 2008.
+These losses contributed to an increase in accumulated other comprehensive loss in the Company's consolidated statement of stockholders' equity of \$20.4 million, net of tax.

-The Company has recorded a pension liability of approximately \$9.2 million and \$18.7 million at December 29, 2007 and December 30, 2006, respectively.
-The Company's net pension cost was approximately \$3.0 million, \$3.7 million and \$3.2 million for the fiscal years ending December 29, 2007, December 30, 2006 and December 31, 2005, respectively.
+The Company has recorded a pension liability of approximately \$36.3 million and \$9.2 million at January 3, 2009 and December 29, 2007, respectively.
+The Company's net pension cost was approximately \$0.4 million, \$3.0 million and \$3.7 million for the fiscal years ending January 3, 2009, December 29, 2007 and December 30, 2006, respectively.
+The projected net periodic pension expense for fiscal 2009 is expected to increase by approximately \$5.9 million as compared to Fiscal 2008.